Bold Hearts. Brilliant Minds.

 Doctors and Doctorates: In addition to producing excellent physicians, UCR SOM trains the next generation of research scientists in the Division of Biomedical Sciences.
 The program offers Ph.D. and M.S. degrees to students who will bridge the gap between basic science research and clinical medicine through independent research.

-Building to Serve: Construction of UCR SOM’s new Education Building II has been approved and will become one of the most innovative learning facilities in the nation.
-The space will allow class sizes to grow to 125 students per year, which will further the UCR SOM’s mission to increase the number of physicians in the underserved inland Southern California!
+Building to Serve: UCR SOM celebrated the grand opening of it new Education Building II, which is one of the most innovative learning facilities in the nation.
+It will further the UCR SOM’s mission to increase the number of physicians in the underserved inland Southern California!

 Fact 17: Experience the World